-One thing I noticed at the tracks the last few weeks is racers have a tendency to not make big enough changes on their coil over cars as the night goes on and the track changes.
+One thing I noticed at the tracks the last few weeks is racers have a tendency to not make big enough changes on their cars as the night goes on and the track changes.
 Adding 2 turns, for coil over or 1/2 to 1 turn for torsion to the let rear to make a change will not make a change that you will notice.
-Generally when we go from a wet track to a basic or slick track we will do a minimum of changing right rear springs or bars of at least one spring rate size and sometimes two sizes, move the right rear offset by 1" or 1-1/2", raise or lower the car by 1/2", and change stagger by 1" to 3".
-Don't be bashful, these cars will do what you tell them to do, but you have to have the setup right for the track.
 Don't go to the track thinking you are not going to change much.
-It is a half a guessing game; I have been racing micro sprints for 28 years and still have to guess at exactly what setup to put on.
+It is a half a guessing game; I have been racing micro sprints for 35 years and still have to guess at exactly what setup to put on.
 I don't always get it right, but when I miss, I learn, remember, and try not to let it happen again.

-I really do not like reverse spring rate or even reverse split on a torsion car in the rear, it just makes the car do weird unpredictable things.
-Maybe on the Jacobs ladder car it is a last resort, but that is it.
+I really do not like reverse spring rate or reverse split on a wishbone car in the rear, it just makes the car do weird unpredictable things.
+On the Z-link car it can work at times.